 If you’re looking for an unmatched adventure on your upcoming trip you’d be hard-pressed to find something better than swimming with the sharks.
-People have always been led to believe that sharks are one of the most deadly creatures in the sea, but once you get past their size and amount of teeth you’ll find that swimming with sharks is an incredibly memorable experience.
+Once you get past their size and amount of teeth you’ll find that swimming with sharks is an incredibly memorable experience.
 In an effort to step outside and get a closer look at the world we’ve compiled a list of some of the best places around the globe for diving into the deep.

 - Stuart's Cove in the Bahamas is where you can take a group of friends underwater to explore Caribbean reef sharks.
 You’ll soon find yourself close to the feeding site whereupon your second dive in you are able to be in control of the feeding trough and release food to see how they interact in the wild.